shivjidboss/UnmaiZeithi2.0/Docs/Readme.md

 The application should be available at `http://localhost:4200`

 **NOTE**
-To deploy in other networks modify "docker-compose.yml"
+- To deploy in other networks modify "docker-compose.yml"
+- Currently only medium.com articles are supported

 ---